Inverse design of plasma metamaterial devices with realistic elements: Results and Discussion

 \subsection{Demultiplexer}

-Next, we present a frequency demultiplexer designed to distinguish between frequencies of $\tilde{\omega}_1 =0.25$ and $\tilde{\omega}_2=0.27$.
-Inverse design methods have been used before to optimize wavelength demultiplexers in optical photonic structures \cite{piggott2015inversebinarized, PestourieMetasurfacesDemultiplex}, and the demultiplexer is a key component in many optical computing schemes \cite{XuONN}.
-The optimization problem here is fundamentally different from the waveguiding case for two reasons: (1) a single device must now adhere to an objective based on two simulations, one for each operating frequency (2) the permittivity distribution is slightly different for the two frequencies because of the Drude dispersion relation.
-With this considered, the demultiplexer objective is: \begin{widetext}
+Next, we present a demultiplexer designed to discriminate between frequencies of $\tilde{\omega}_1 =0.25$ and $\tilde{\omega}_2=0.27$.
+Inverse design methods have been utilized in the past to create frequency demultiplexers \cite{piggott2015inversebinarized, PestourieMetasurfacesDemultiplex}, and the demultiplexer is a key component in many optical computing schemes \cite{XuONN}.
+The optimization objective for the demultiplexer is quite different from the waveguide case since the objective must take into account two separate simulations as the permittivity of the elements is frequency-dependent.
+With this in mind, the demultiplexer objective is: \begin{widetext}

 \end{widetext} where $E_{\omega_1}$ is the simulated field for the $\tilde{\omega}=0.25$ source and $E_{\omega_2}$ is the simulated field for the $\tilde{\omega}=0.27$ source.
-Since this objective is significantly more complex than the waveguide case, we allow the plasma frequency of the rods to increase up to $f_p=10$ GHz, an operating condition which can be maintained for time scales $\leq 10$ seconds at a time without damaging the discharge bulbs.
-If operated in short ($\sim 1$ $\mu$s) pulses with a duty cycle that limits the proportion of time that the bulbs are active, this higher plasma density will not damage the discharges.
+Since this objective is significantly more complex than the waveguide case, we allow the plasma frequency of the rods to increase up to $f_p=13$ GHz, an operating condition which can be maintained for time scales $\leq 10$ seconds at a time without damaging or otherwise altering the operation of the discharge bulbs.
+If operated in short ($\sim 1$-10 ms) pulses with a duty cycle that limits the proportion of time that the bulbs are active, this higher plasma density will not damage the discharges over much larger time scales (e.g. the pulsed operation affects the elements in a similar manner to the nominal operating conditions) and thus represents a very reasonable operating condition that could be sustained over a long device lifetime.